-- A penalty shot is designed to restore a scoring opportunity which was lost because of a foul being committed by the offending team, based on the parameters set out in these rules. - a) There are four specific conditions that must be met for the Referee to award a penalty shot for a player being fouled from behind.
-They are: - The infraction must have taken place in the neutral or attacking zone (over the puck carriers own blue line).
-The puck is the determining factor as to which zone the play is in.
+A penalty shot is designed to restore a scoring opportunity which was lost because of a foul being committed by the offending team, based on the parameters set out in these rules.

-- The infraction must have been committed from behind. - The player is in possession and control or in the judgment of the Referee, clearly would have obtained possession and control of the puck and must have been denied a reasonable chance to score.
+- a) There are four specific conditions that must be met for the Referee to award a penalty shot for a player being fouled from behind.
+They are: - i.
+The infraction must have taken place in the neutral zone or attacking zone (over the puck carriers own blue line).
+The puck is the determining factor as to which zone the play is in. - ii.
+The infraction must have been committed from behind - iii.
+The player is in possession and control or in the judgment of the Referee, clearly would have obtained possession and control of the puck and must have been denied a reasonable chance to score.
 The fact that he got a shot off does not automatically eliminate this play from the penalty shot consideration criteria.
-If the foul was from behind and he was denied a more reasonable scoring opportunity due to the foul, then the penalty shot should be awarded. - The player in possession and control or in the judgment of the Referee, clearly would have obtained possession and control of the puck must have had no defending player between himself and the goalkeeper. - b) In cases where a penalty shot has been awarded to a player specifically fouled, that player shall take the penalty shot.
+If the foul was from behind and he was denied a more reasonable scoring opportunity due to the foul, then the penalty shot should be awarded.

-In all other cases where a penalty shot has been awarded, the penalty shot shall be taken by a player selected by the captain of the non-offending team from the players on the ice at the time when the foul was committed.
+- iv.
+The player in possession and control or in the judgment of the Referee, clearly would have obtained possession and control of the puck must have had no defending player between himself and the goalkeeper. - b) In cases where a penalty shot has been awarded to a player specifically fouled, that player shall take the penalty shot. - c) In all other cases where a penalty shot has been awarded, the penalty shot shall be taken by a player selected by the captain of the non-offending team from the players on the ice at the time when the foul was committed.
 Such selection shall be reported to the Referee and cannot be changed.
-If by reason of injury, the player designated by the Referee to take the penalty shot is unable to do so within a reasonable time, the shot may be taken by a player of the non-offending team from the players on the ice when the foul was committed.
-Such selection shall be reported to the Referee and cannot be changed.

-- c) Should the player in respect to whom a penalty shot has been awarded himself commit a foul in connection with the same play, either before or after the penalty shot has been awarded, be designated to take the shot, he shall first be permitted to take the shot before being sent to the penalty bench to serve the penalty.
-The exception is when such a penalty is for a game misconduct or match penalty in which case the penalty shot shall be taken by a player on the ice at the time when the foul was committed. - d) While the penalty shot is being taken, players of both sides shall withdraw to a position inside their players bench with the doors closed. - e) While the penalty shot is being taken, any player of the opposing team by some action interfered with or distracted the goaltender or the player taking the penalty shot, and because of such action the shot should have failed, a second attempt shall be permitted, and the Referee shall impose a bench minor penalty.
+If by reason of injury, the player designated by the Referee to take the penalty shot is unable to do so within a reasonable time, the shot may be taken by a player selected by the captain of the non-offending team from the players on the ice when the foul was committed.
+Such selection shall be reported to the Referee and cannot be changed. - d) Should the player in respect to whom a penalty shot has been awarded himself commit a foul in connection with the same play or circumstances, either before or after the penalty shot has been awarded , be designated to take the shot, he shall first be permitted to do so before being sent to the penalty bench to serve the penalty except when such a penalty is for a game misconduct or match penalty in which case the penalty shot shall be taken by a player selected by the captain of the non-offending team from the players on the ice at the time when the foul was committed. - e) While the penalty shot is being taken, players of both sides shall withdraw to the sides of the rink and maintain a position inside their players bench with the doors closed. - f) If, while the penalty shot is being taken, any player of the opposing team shall have by some action interfered with or distracted the goaltender or the player taking the penalty shot, and because of such action the shot should have failed, a second attempt shall be permitted, and the Referee shall impose a 2minute bench minor penalty.
 If a player on the bench is responsible, that player will also be assessed a misconduct penalty.
-If the interreference is from a team official, a game misconduct penalty shall be assessed.
+If the interference is from a team official, a game misconduct penalty shall be assessed.